Our Anti-Racism Pledge

 Posted on: 14th July 2020

-The team at Fuel acknowledges the strength and depth of feelings that our Black staff, circle of freelancers, and audiences are experiencing, as well as the urgency of this moment, spurred by the momentum of the Black Lives Matter movement in the wake of George Floyd’s murder.
-We also acknowledge that it is our responsibility to do better in how we work with and for Black theatre makers and audiences in the future, as well as how we improve the representation of Black people across our staff team and board.
-We take responsibility for historic failings in this, and for ensuring that we make the changes we can to do better in the future.
-We are here for any conversations about this that we need to have.
-This work is urgent and an absolute priority for us.
+This pledge was first drafted in June 2020 when the team at Fuel acknowledged the strength and depth of feelings that our Black staff, circle of freelancers and audiences were experiencing, as well as the urgency of the moment, spurred by the momentum of the Black Lives Matter movement in the wake of George Floyd’s murder.
+At that point, we also acknowledged that it is our responsibility to do better in how we work with and for Black theatre makers and audiences in the future, as well as how we improve representation of Black people across our staff team and board.
+We continue to take responsibility for historic failings in this, and for ensuring that we make the changes we can to do better in future.
+Since this pledge was written we continue to be here for any conversations about this that we need to have.
+This work continues to be an absolute priority for us.
+We have reviewed the initial pledge in December 2020 and September 2021.
+The statement below reflects updates from both reviews.

-Fuel currently has 17 staff and we have just passed our 16th birthday.
-We are currently forecasting a deficit budget in the current financial year, as a result of the impact of the COVID-19 pandemic on our programme, and 35% of our staff were on furlough.
-We have since received a Culture Recovery Fund grant which enables us to remain solvent until the end of March 2021 and all of our team are now back at work after furlough.
-Some of our ability to affect change in the short-term is affected by these conditions, however, we believe transparency is a starting point for progress and in that spirit, are now sharing data about representation amongst those we work with – theatre makers (freelance), staff and board, as well as actions we will take.
+Fuel currently has 17 staff and we have just passed our 17th birthday.
+We are currently forecasting a deficit budget in the current financial year (2021/22), as a result of the extended impact of the Covid-19 pandemic on our programme, and ability to produce work.
+Some of our ability to affect change in the short-term was affected by the Covid-19 pandemic, however we believe transparency is a starting point for progress and in that spirit, continue sharing data about representation amongst those we work with – theatre makers (freelance), staff and board, as well as actions we have been taking over the past year.

-Note: to compile this we have used data gathered for annual surveys requested by ACE during Fuel’s time as an RFO (Regularly Funded Organisation) and then an NPO (National Portfolio Organisation).
+Note: to compile this we have used data gathered for annual surveys requested by ACE during Fuel’s time as an RFO and then NPO.
 This is why the categories are as they are: we recognize that they are flawed and are now researching how we can gather better / more inclusive demographic data.
 The data below defines as follows: